-The "Domestic Violence...It's Everyone's Business" Campaign is a joint effort between the Fargo Police Department, Prairie St. Johns and the Cass County Sheriff's Department to bring awareness to the Fargo community that domestic violence is an issue in our community and it is not an issue that should be left "behind closed doors."
+The "Domestic Violence...It's Everyone's Business" Campaign is a joint effort between the Fargo Police Department, Prairie St. Johns and the Cass County Sheriff's Department, and West Fargo Police Department to bring awareness to the Fargo community that domestic violence is an issue in our community and it is not an issue that should be left "behind closed doors."

 Frequently Asked Questions

 "Family or household member" means a spouse, family member, former spouse, parent, child, persons related by blood or marriage, persons who are in a dating relationship, persons who are presently residing together or who have resided together in the past, persons who have a child in common regardless of whether they are or have been married or have lived together at any time and, for the purpose of the issuance of a domestic violence protection order, any other person with a sufficient relationship to the abusing person as determined by the court under section 14-07.1-02.